 Class of MSW generated.
-Low-Income Household (%) Middle-Income Household (%) High-Income Household (%) Average (%) Biodegradable 29.86 35.52 55.09 40.16 Non-biodegradable 70.41 64.48 44.91 59.93 Waste generated per individual (/kg/capita/day) 0.36 0.67 0.55 0.53 content was observed.
+Low-Income Household (%) Middle-Income Household (%) High-Income Household (%) Average (%) Biodegradable 29.86 35.52 55.09 40.16 Non-biodegradable 70.41 64.48 44.91 59.93 Waste generated per individual (/kg/capita/day) 0.36 0.67 0.55 0.53

+The result of the analysis of MSW collection from low-income, middle-income and high-income households in Enugu metropolis was studied.
+The waste samples were collected from ten households in each category.
+Moisture content analysis was carried out on the waste collected and 29.41 % moisture content was observed.
 Waste composition analysis was also carried out and it was observed that the wastes generated among the high-income household despite been low-density communities have highest biodegradable waste as against the low-income and middle-income households with high to medium density demography.
-From Table 5, the study has also shown that 40.2% of the total solid waste generated in Enugu metropolis was made of biodegradable matter while the rest 59.93% accounted for non-biodegradable matter.
-This suggests the need to have a disposal unit especially for non-biodegradable wastes in line with the 'Waste to Wealth' initiative and also to effectively enforce the 3 Rs of Reduce, Reuse and Recycle.
+From Table 5, the study has also shown that an average of 40.2% of the total solid waste generated in Enugu metropolis was made of biodegradable matter while the rest 59.93% accounted for non-biodegradable matter.
+This suggests the need to have a disposal unit especially for non-biodegradable wastes in line with the 'Waste to Wealth' initiative and also to effectively enforce the 3